chrisnoonan98675/site/xl-deploy/concept/resolving-properties-during-application-updates.markdown

 In XL Deploy 5.0.0 and later, XL Deploy does not use the fallback mechanism when you update a deployed application.
 Instead, it resolves properties in the same way that it does for the initial deployment of the application.

 This means that if you manually set a value for a deployed property during a deployment, that value will not be preserved when you update the deployed application.
+This also means that if the property has a default value, the default value will be used when you update the deployed application, even if you overrode the default during the previous deployment.

-However, XL Deploy includes several features to help you avoid manually setting deployed values:
+XL Deploy includes several features to help you avoid manually setting property values on deployeds:

 * Store the values in dictionaries and use [placeholders](/xl-deploy/how-to/using-placeholders-in-xl-deploy.html) in deployed properties
 * Design your deployment packages so that deployed properties are automatically provided